shinyquagsire23/monado/doc/changes/drivers/mr.1861.md

-SteamVR-Lighthouse: Add driver that wraps the SteamVR Lighthouse driver.
+steamvr_lh: Add driver that wraps the SteamVR Lighthouse driver.